 This recipe makes a good base, but it didn’t have nearly enough seasoning for my taste.
 I used more than the recommended amounts of fresh basil and thyme, and it still had almost no taste.
 I added in onion, garlic, and a Russian style seasoning with cinnamon, nutmeg, and marjoram.
 I also added a couple tablespoons nutritional yeast to add a but of a cheesy flavor

-i made it; on a whim i decide to make it Chinese flavor (soy sauce + sesame oil + water chestnut & green onion)
+i made it; on a whim i decide to make it Chinese flavor (soy sauce + sesame oil + water chestnut & green onion)so simple & yummy!

 Everything is better with sesame oil :)